Daily Painting Practice: Tools & Materials

 What are the tools and materials to make it easy to get started with a daily painting practice?

-In today’s video I’ll go over the basics that will let you dive right into getting 2018 off to a great start with a daily painting practice.
+In today’s video I’ll go over the basics that will let you dive right into a daily painting practice.

 Here’s a quick summary: